-This line from Seaguar is constructed from Double Structure Fluorocarbon, a process that makes it a very durable, strong and yet supple baitcasting line.
+This fishing line from Seaguar is constructed from Double Structure Fluorocarbon, a process that makes it a very durable, strong and yet supple fishing line for your baitcasting reel.
 It’s extremely resistant to abrasions; it can last for quite a long time and ties solid knots that hold up well.
 Sizes for this particular line range from 4-pound test strength to 24 pounds, and it comes in one transparent color.

 This is a 100% Fluorocarbon line, which has been specially designed for heavy cover/growth conditions, although it works just as well for numerous other applications.
 It’s constructed from Seaguar resins and goes through an extrusion process that toughens it up to make it exceptionally resistant to abrasions.

 It takes on a transparent appearance underwater, so that fish never see it coming, and it has superior knot strength and durability.